cconstab/traversable-worm-hole-tools/README.md

 ### Why?

-In DevSecOps we often need tools to get files like certificats or keys from one place to another
+In DevSecOps we often need tools to get files like certificates or keys from one place to another.
+This is often troublesome as you need to send encrypted but either networking or the lack of encryption keys gets in the way of transfering these small but critical files around safely.

 ### What?

-The code is written in Dart but the GitHub Action produces binaries for Mac/linux and Windows
+The code is written in Dart but the GitHub Action produces binaries for Mac/Linux and Windows

 ### How?

 To use the code/binaries

-Get two atSigns from my.atsign.com activate the atSigns using `at_activate`
+Get two atSigns from my.atsign.com activate the atSigns using `at_activate` on your local machine get keys setup on the remote machine using `at_activate` then use the put/get and pub/sub tools.

 `twh_put`/`twh_get` allow the sending/receiving of a simple string